perpetualKid/FreeTrainSimulator/Source/RunActivity/Readme_ORNewYear_MG.txt

 you would return to a non-MG OR version.

 RELEASE NOTES
-This unofficial version has been derived from the official Open Rails revision U2019.08.06-1836.
+This unofficial version has been derived from the official Open Rails revision U2019.08.29-0736.
 Such official revision is already based on Monogame.
 It includes some features not (yet) available in the Open Rails official version, that is:
 - addition of track sounds in the sound debug window (by dennisat)
 - F5 HUD scrolling (by mbm_or)
 - checkbox in General Options tab to enable or disable watchdog
 - increase of remote horn sound volume level
-- dynamic management of trough refill (by steamer_ctn)
-- activity specific options setting (by steamer_ctn)
 - second phase of advanced coupler forces management (by steamer_ctn)
 - when car is ( cted through the F9 window, the car's brake line in the extended brake HUD is highlighted in yellow (by mbm_or)
 - improved distance management in roadcar camera